 Get informed as a Catholic.
 Many news outlets want to tell you their version of the truth.
 But as Catholics, we need to know the Church's response to racial justice.
 Here are some places to get started:

 Let your elected officials know that you stand with the U.S. Catholic Bishops on issues of racial justice.
 Call your representatives in Congress, your Senators, and the White House and express your opinions and experiences.
 Urge politicians and lawmakers to do the right thing.
-Visit USA.gov to find their contact information with ease.
+Visit USA.gov to find their contact information.

 Also, remember in the next election that these issues matter, and vote.
 Voting is not only a privilege but an obligation.